tcpatt/baseball/README.md

-# baseball
+# tmn
-A place to store some of my baseball analytics work.
+A repo for two sample projects.